What is Dental Tourism?

 If you are treated by a dentist abroad, there are no guarantees that the regulations, qualifications, standards or safeguards in place are of a similar level to those in the UK, Canada or US, or are even regulated at all.
 Therefore you must do your due diligence – as indeed you would when taking on a local dentist.

 Before any treatment takes place, you should have a consultation to discuss the procedure(s) and make sure it’s the right option for you.
-For treatment that is carried out in your country, this consultation will always be with a qualified dentist and they will ask you about your full medical history.
+For treatment that is carried out in your country, this consultation should always be with a qualified dentist who will ask about your full medical history.

 If you have a consultation in a clinic abroad, or a consultation in your country for treatment that will be carried out abroad, sometimes they are carried out by what is essentially a salesperson, rather than a qualified dental professional, so they may not be best placed to recommend what is best for you clinically.
 Ensure they are qualified.

-If you are travelling abroad for dental treatment, it’s important to understand the process if your procedure(s) doesn’t go according to plan, or if you require follow-up treatment.
-What type of aftercare is offered by the clinic you’re using?
+If you are travelling abroad for dental treatment, it’s important to understand the process if your procedure(s).
+What happens if it doesn’t go according to plan, or if you require follow-up treatment.
+What type of aftercare or guarantees are offered by the clinic you’re chosen?

 Is the work guaranteed for a set amount of time?
-Is there complaints system if you are unhappy with the results or your care?
+Is there a complaints process if you are unhappy with the results or your care?
 Most clinics will want you to be happy and go to great lengths to ensure that any problem is resolved to your satisfaction.

 What if I’ve had dental treatment abroad that was negligent?

 Having said this, there are many reputable clinics in other countries and due to different living costs, etc. treatment abroad, may make for a great way of saving thousands and having a great holiday too!
 However, ALWAYS:

 Check out their credentials. look at their website.
-If you have friends who have been, ask them too.
+If you have friends who have been for treatment, ask them too.

-Get a few testimonials and contact one or two of them.
+Get a few testimonials and contact one of them if you can.

 Check on follow-up facilities and call them before booking, just too ensure they are actually there.